FAQs

 Do I need to be an engineer to use Jestor?

-No. Jestor was built to anyone that wants to build great internal processes.
+No. Jestor was built for anyone who wants to build great internal processes.
 You don’t need to know how to code or any technical training to use Jestor.
 Try starting with templates.

 What is an automation?

-Jestor follows all the best pratices for data privacy.
-We have reports such as SOC 2 Type 1 and many other technologies to ensure data safety.
+Jestor follows all the best practices for data privacy.
+We have reports such as SOC 2 Type 1 and 2 and many other technologies to ensure data safety.
 Read our Privacy Policy.

 Can I deploy Jestor on-premise?

-No. Jestor is a fast-pace product that deploys upgrades constantly, ensuring that our customers will always have the best technology for their operations.
+No. Jestor is a fast-paced product that deploys upgrades constantly, ensuring that our customers will always have the best technology for their operations.

 What's permissioning?

-Apps are solutions built inside jestor combing external services.
-It can be something like Slack, Shopify, Excel or some Apps built only for jestor.
+Apps are solutions built inside jestor combining external services.
+It can be something like Slack, Shopify, Excel, or some Apps built only for jestor.

 What's an integration?

 Integrations are any type of communication with your jestor.
-You can use jestor API or built in integrations to connect you jestor with external data and commands.
+You can use jestor API or built-in integrations to connect your jestor with external data and commands.